openforcefield/openforcefield.org/content/force-fields/force-fields/_index.md

 The new force field files in this release are identical to the openff-1.3.0 release, except that two angle parameters have been reverted to their original values from smirnoff99Frosst 1.1.0.

-Full details are available in the [GitHub release notes](https://github.com/openforcefield/openff-forcefields/releases/tag/1.3.1-alpha.1) for
+Full details are available in the [GitHub release notes](https://github.com/openforcefield/openff-forcefields/releases/tag/1.3.1-alpha.1)

 {{<button href="https://github.com/openforcefield/openforcefield-forcebalance/releases/tag/v1.3.1" text="GitHub" >}}
 {{<button href="https://zenodo.org/record/5009058" text="DOI" >}}